 “Better,” she said when she was done.
 “Now, let’s get a move on.”

 “Ah,” the admiral said as she looked the captain over.
 “Nice suit!”
 The admiral was stunned.
 “I have to admit that your suit looks really good on you, much better,” she then looked down at herself and frowned, “it looks much better than what I have.”

 “Thank you,” Danielle nodded her head confidently.
 “Richard here,” she darted her eyes back to Richard, “gave me the idea to go to that store.
 If it weren’t for his suggestion, I’d have no idea what I would’ve worn to this dinner party.”
 She turned and smiled in his direction, it made him even more nervous than he always was.
 “That suit you’re wearing isn’t that bad, just a little conservative by today’s standards.”

 “A woman can’t go wrong with conservative dress.”
-The admiral frowned as she noticed that Danielle was wearing a short miniskirt, though the captain did have the good sense to wear a miniskirt that at least came down to mid-thigh along with nylons.
+The admiral frowned as she noticed that Danielle was wearing a rather short skirt, though the captain did have the good sense to wear a skirt that was knee-length.
 She put her hand down and winced as she felt the weight that would ordinarily not be a problem.
 It was then that she wondered why the prosthetic arm was hurting her more than normal.
 Maybe she shouldn’t have cancelled that doctor’s appointment last week.

 “If I may ask,” Danielle pointed to the admiral’s right arm, “why do you wear gloves all the time?”